• Skip to primary navigation

 4. New referrals

-Sales Opportunity Metrics
+Sales Conversion Metrics

 These are the metrics that help you determine if your sales process is working and what you need to change.
 You’re monitoring conversion of opportunities through the sales process.
 If you see a significant opportunity loss at one phase in the sales process, you know you have a problem that needs to be addressed in that phase.